young, 4 mm

 disticha in silty Halimeda

-kanaloana beds at depths of 8-10 m (26-33 ft).
-However, it has also be found in tide pools (by Heidi Miller as reported on The Odyssey of Dai Mar site).
+kanaloana beds at depths of 8-12 m (26-39 ft).
+However, it has also be found in tide pools (by Heidi Miller as reported on The Odyssey of Dai Mar site) and in shallow, moderately exposed rocky habitats where it's host hydroid is common.
 In a dish, one

 animal showed a strong preference for resting on the hydroid and clung